dmccuk/packer_windows_build/README.md

 ```
 Check my video for the output.

+In my video, I'll login to the Windows 2019 server and we can have a look around and see everything that Ansible did.

 ### That's it
-You just used packer to create a custom windows 2019 server.
-Try the following:
+You just used packer to create a custom windows 2019 server and you've configured it with Ansible.
+Good Job!

+Now maybe try some of the following?:

   * Install openssh in the bootstrap_win.txt
   * Update the variables in the hosts.ini file with the SSH ones - [checkout my demo in that here](https://youtu.be/RESB6ksAlj0)